Daisy-chaining SPI devices

 SPI actually requires a fourth signal as well to interface an SPI controller to a peripheral device such as a sensor.
 This signal, currently called SS* (Slave Select) and probably being changed over to CS* (Chip Select), is an active-low signal which activates the device which is to be controlled during a data transfer.

-For my track sensor network, I am using an alternative design, where the devices are daisy-chained, making them look like a single device to the controller.
+For my track sensor network, I am using an alternative design, where the devices are daisy-chained, making them look like a single peripheral to the controller.
 Most SPI devices transfer 8 bits at a time; daisy-chaining three 8-bit devices will operate as if they are a single 24-bit device.
 Figure 2 shows how this is done.
 You will notice that I only need one SS* signal which is connected to all of the nodes.

 If you follow the flow of data from the controller’s MOSI (D11, an output), you will see it feed into Node 2’s MOSI (D11 again, but an input).
 As bits are clocked into Node 2’s MOSI, earlier bits are transferred from Node 2’s MISO (D12, an output) to Node 1’s MOSI (D11 again), and from Node 1’s MISO to Node 0’s MOSI.
 The bits stored in Node 0 then pass back to the controller’s MISO.
 So for the controller, MOSI is an output, while MISO is an input.
 For the three nodes, the reverse applies.